vuesion/vuesion/README.md

 Server-side-rendering of prefetched data and transferring state from server to client.

+**Configuration**

+Default configuration is stored in `/src/app/config/default.json`, which can get overridden by providing valid JSON in the environment variable `CONFIG` on application startup or by an environment specific file.
+For instance, in order to set a custom API endpoint, run `CONFIG='{"api":{"baseUrl": "http://custom.api.endpoint/"}}' npm run start`.
+Check documentation of [config](https://www.npmjs.com/package/config) module.

 # Quick start

 1. Install Node.js 8.7.x or higher.
 Use [nvm](https://github.com/creationix/nvm) to maintain multiple Node.js versions